Validation

 Validation is the process by which new courses are fully approved by the University.
 This process enables the University to have confidence that for each course:

-Once given approval by Portfolio Approval Committee (PAC), courses will progress to validation.
+Once given approval by Portfolio Approval Sub-Committee (PASC), courses will progress to validation.
 This involves a detailed scrutiny of the curriculum by a panel of independent internal and external members.
-More details can be found in the validation handbook 21-22.

 A Curriculum Manager will liaise with the course development lead to organise the validation event.
-Timescales for the validation process following PAC approval are outlined in the timescales document 21-22.
+More details of the process and timescales for validation can be found in the Validation Process Document 2025-26 [DOCX 71.01KB].

 The following documentation should be prepared for the validation event: